This is a guest post contributed by Betty Jameson

 Use your time to do something you’ve always wanted to do, or challenge yourself with something you’d never thought of, from yoga to metalwork!

-Betty Jameson is just back from a Caribbean Cruise where she met a couple in their 60′s who were staying in the beautiful Dominican Republic for a month after the cruise finished.
+Betty Jameson is just back from a cruise where she met and enjoyed talking with a couple in their 60’s who were staying in the beautiful Dominican Republic for a month after the cruise finished.
 Betty, on the other hand, is back to work.

 Image by Wikipedia: World Map showing world life expectancy in 2007